therepos/docusaurus/readme.md

 # Docusaurus

-This is a template to get a basic Docusaurus site up and running quickly.
-By default, it deploys via GitHub Actions to GitHub Pages.
+This is a template to deploy a basic Docusaurus site on GitHub Pages.

 ## GitHub Pages
 To get started: